cwbowron/BCE/README.md

 learning to the C version.
 The result has evolved into what you will find in this archive.

+BCE was the basic for [pspChess](https://github.com/cwbowron/pspchess), an open-source chess game for the PlayStation Portable.

 * [Project Proposal Presentation](doc/BACE_proposal.ppt)
 * [Final Presentation](doc/BACE_final_presentation.ppt)
 * [Project Paper](doc/BACE.pdf)